-Because your tongue tends to naturally move whenever you talk, it can end up getting cut against the side of your plastic trays.
+Because your tongue moves naturally whenever you talk, it can end up getting cut against the sides of your plastic trays.
 This is one of the primary causes of Invisalign pain, so we’re devoting an entire blog to effective methods for treating it!
-In this blog, we’ll cover:

 - Why Your Invisalign is Cutting Your Tongue